TedShao/ECS150_Project_4/REPORT.md

 ## fs_create()

+This function first checks for a valid filename or if the filename already exists.
+Then it checks for space in the root directory as well as in the FAT.
+Then it initializes the memory to 0 using memset, and copies the filename and start index into the root directory.
+At the end it sets the next FAT index to FAT_EOC

 ## fs_delete()

+This function checks for a valid filename, if the file is open, and finds it's index if the file exists.
+Then it delletes the file by looping through the FAT indexes and setting them to 0 till it hits FAT_EOC.
+Afterwards its sets all the files memory to 0 to signify that they are free.

 ## fs_ls()

+This function prints out the files in the filesystem with their size and data block to stdout.

 # Phase 3

 ## fs_open()

+This function first chcecks the number of open files, a valid filename, and if the file exists.
+Then it finds the first empty file index and uses that index to stores that file into an open_files array with an offset of 0.
+Then it increments the counter for the amount of open files.

 ## fs_close()

+This function first checks if the file descriptor is valid.
+Then it closes the file by removing it from the open files array and decrements the open file counter.

 ## fs_lseek()

+This function checks for a valid file descriptor and if the offset is within the file bounds.
+Then it sets the file's offset to the given offset argument.

 ## fs_stat()

+The function returns the file size by returning the size of the file inside the open files array based on the file descriptor.

 # Phase 4